COVID-19 pandemic on Diamond Princess: Timeline

 The Diamond Princess departed from the Port of Yokohama on 20 January 2020 for a round-trip billed as a tour of Southeast Asia during the Lunar New Year period, with 2,666 passengers and 1,045 crew on board.

-An 80-year-old passenger from Hong Kong, China, had embarked in Yokohama on 20 January.
+An 80-year-old passenger from Hong Kong had embarked in Yokohama on 20 January.
 He had been in Shenzhen, Guangdong Province, China on 10 January, then returned to Hong Kong and flew to Tokyo on 17 January to board the ship.
 He developed a cough on 19 January, but he went on board.
 He left the cruise when the ship reached Hong Kong on 25 January.

 The cruise continued.
 On 31 January, the ship docked in Taiwan, which according to Vice Premier Chen Chi-mai was "the earliest country to activate epidemic prevention measures against this disease".
 A paper in the Journal of Medical Internet Research authored by Chen, describes how the passengers of the COVID-19 stricken cruise ship were later traced using mobile phone geolocation, and how their 627,386 contacts were alerted through text messaging.

 On 1 February, the ship called at Naha Port in Okinawa and was quarantined.
 On the same day, the 80-year-old man who disembarked in Hong Kong six days earlier tested positive for COVID-19.
 Having a fever, he went to the hospital and got tested.

 Hong Kong's Department of Health immediately contacted the agent of the ship's operating company, but the ship did not inform the passengers until 3 February, two days later.

 Over the next few days, the cruise ship had shows and dance parties as usual and also continued to open public facilities that attract large crowds, including fitness clubs, theatres, casinos, bars, and buffet-style restaurants.

 On the evening of 3 February, the cruise ship returned to Yokohama Port and anchored off the coast of Daikoku Pier without docking.

 The Japanese government decided to re-quarantine the ship.
 Officials of the Ministry of Health, Labour and Welfare boarded the ship for quarantine.